 Please see below recent consultation responses made by MS Research Australia

-Federal and State Government enquiries
+Federal and State Government inquiries

 - Senate Community Affairs References Committee inquiry into the availability and accessibility of diagnostic imaging equipment around Australia – October 2017